evadcmd/zoom-demo-rs/README.md

 # zoom-demo-rs

-an Introduction to Zoom OAuth with a Simple Demo
+An Introduction to Zoom OAuth with a Simple Demo

-A rust axum version of https://github.com/zoom/zoom-oauth-sample-app
+- A rust axum version of https://github.com/zoom/zoom-oauth-sample-app

 ## Create an OAuth App on the Zoom App Marketplace